-There are two commonly cited explanations for the use of swaps: risk management and comparative advantage (Kolb, 2000).
+There are two commonly cited explanations for the use of swaps: risk management and comparative advantage (Kolb (2000)).
 Risk management is undeniably an important motivation for the general use of currency swaps.
-When either the operations or the desired financial structure of a firm changes, currency swaps are a cost-effective way to transform risk exposures and alter future cash flows.
-However, changes in operations and financial structures cannot explain swap-covered borrowing; by definition, such borrowing is intended to replicate risks, not to transform them.
-Bond issuers raising funds in one currency with the express intention of swapping the funds for another currency are choosing to replicate cash flows that could be also be achieved by borrowing directly in the desired currency.
+When either the operations or desired financial structure of a firm change, currency swaps are a cost-effective way to transform risk exposures and alter future cash flows.
+However, changes in operations and financial structures cannot explain swap-covered borrowing; by definition, such borrowing is intended to replicate risks, not transform them.
+Bond issuers raising funds in one currency with the express intention of swapping the funds for another currency are choosing to replicate cash flows that could also be achieved by borrowing directly in the desired currency.

 Comparative advantage is a more convincing motivation for swap-covered foreign currency borrowing.
-Indeed, central banks in countries with large volumes of swap-covered borrowing frequently cite comparative advantage as the key motivation for such borrowing (eg see Eckhold, 1998; Drage et al, 2005; Olafsson, 2005; Ryan, 2007).
+Indeed, central banks in countries with large volumes of swap-covered borrowing frequently cite comparative advantage as the key motivation for such borrowing (see eg Eckhold (1998), Drage et al (2005), Ólafsson (2005), Ryan (2007)).
 In financial markets, comparative advantage exists when the same risk is priced differently in different markets.
 If borrowing costs differ across markets, then issuers can reduce their overall financing costs by raising funds in the market in which each has a comparative cost advantage and swapping the proceeds.